winni2k/code-monkeys-wwk/README.md

 and `results/dm`: one for each pipelining method.

 ### src
-Contains all programs needed to perform the steps of the pipeline
+Contains all programs needed to perform the steps of the pipeline.

+### bin
+Compiled binaries are stored in `bin` for reference by the pipelines.